radiant-rstats/radiant.basics/inst/app/tools/help/compare_means.md

 #### t.value

 Because the calculated t.values (-6.561, -23.334, and -13.569) are **smaller** than the corresponding _critical_ t.value we reject the null hypothesis for each evaluated combination of ranks.
-We can obtain the critical t.value by using the probability calculator in the _Base_ menu.
+We can obtain the critical t.value by using the probability calculator in the _Basics_ menu.
 Using the test for assistant versus associate professors as an example, we find that for a t-distribution with 101.286 degrees of freedom (see `df`) the critical t.value is 1.66.
 We choose 0.05 as the lower probability bound because the alternative hypothesis is `Less than`.

 ![prob_calc](figures_basics/compare_means_prob_calc.png)